PapirusDevelopmentTeam/papirus-icon-theme/README.md

 - Application name
 - Icon name (see desktop-file option **Icon** on `/usr/share/applications`)
 - Original icon image
+- Small description and/or a link to the official webpage

-**NOTE**: We NOT support Windows/Wine/Crossover and other NOT native Linux-apps.
-Also this applies for discontinued projects too!!!
+**NOTE**: We do NOT support Windows/Wine/Crossover or other NOT native Linux-apps.
+This also applies to discontinued projects!!

 ## Contribute